isomerpages/mlaw-corp/_covid19/17-rental-waiver-framework-2021.md

 <ol style="list-style-type: lower-roman">
 <li style="text-align: justify">Whether the tenant-occupier is eligible for the rental waiver </li>
 <li style="text-align: justify">Whether their tenant-occupier or intermediary landlord served the Notice of Rental Waiver and supporting documents in accordance with the requirements under the Act and if not, whether this non-compliance was material </li>
-<li style="text-align: justify">Whether the property owner meets the eligibility criteria to be exempted from providing the rental waiver, on the grounds of financial hardship (see subsection on Eligibility for Financial Hardship for Landlords) </li>
+<li style="text-align: justify">Whether the property owner meets the eligibility criteria to be exempted from providing the rental waiver, on the grounds of financial hardship (see subsection on Eligibility for Financial Hardship for Landlords below) </li>
-<li style="text-align: justify">Whether it is just and equitable in the circumstances of the case for the rental waiver to be reversed or reduced (see subsection on Just and Equitable Reversal or Reduction of Rental Waiver) </li>
+<li style="text-align: justify">Whether it is just and equitable in the circumstances of the case for the rental waiver to be reversed or reduced (see subsection on Just and Equitable Reversal or Reduction of Rental Waiver below) </li>
 <li style="text-align: justify">The actual amount of rent under the lease agreement. </li>
 <li style="text-align: justify">The actual amount of any component of the formula used to compute the prescribed amount of rent that is to be waived.
 The formulas will be prescribed in the subsidiary legislation.</li>
 </ol>